 Here, to investigate crimes in Afghanistan, Bensouda was required to seek approval by the Pre-Trial chamber.
 The case was not referred to the ICC by the Security Council (which the U.S. is a permanent member of and enjoys veto power), and the U.S., as a Non-State Party, does not recognize the ICC’s jurisdiction.
 However, because Afghanistan became a State Party in 2003, any actions committed on Afghanistan territory fall under the ICC’s jurisdiction.
 The case, therefore, is an example of where Non-State Parties to the Rome Statute may still be investigated or prosecuted for actions committed in the territory of a State Party.

 The U.S. has avoided prosecution by the ICC for years, arguing any interference by the ICC would jeopardize national security and interfere with national sovereignty, even going so far as to revoke Prosecutor Bensouda’s U.S. visa.
-Secretary of State Mike Pompeo, stated that the U.S. government “ The U.S. national security advisor, John R. Bolton also declared that the U.S. will not cooperate with any ICC investigation, and denounced the ICC as “illegitimate.”
+Secretary of State Mike Pompeo, stated that the U.S. government “will take all necessary measures to protect our citizens from this renegade, unlawful, so-called court.”
+The U.S. national security advisor, John R. Bolton also declared that the U.S. will not cooperate with any ICC investigation, and denounced the ICC as “illegitimate.”

-While the U.S. criticizes the ruling, , citing it as a source of hope for victims of international crimes.
+While the U.S. criticizes the ruling, human rights organizations across the world have applauded the ICC’s decision, citing it as a source of hope for victims of international crimes.
 Director of the American Civil Liberties Union’s Human Rights Project, Jamil Dakwar, stated in a New York Times article: “This decision vindicates the rule of law and gives hope to the thousands of victims seeking accountability when domestic courts and authorities have failed them.”

 So, what is the importance of all of this?
 As a leader on the world stage, the U.S. has an principal role in setting the standard for protecting human rights.
 However, the U.S.’s abstention from the Rome Statute questions its commitment to prosecuting and holding perpetrators of abuses accountable.
 Additionally, the actions of U.S. officials in the wake of the recent ICC decision, and the hostile denouncement of the ICC, make it very clear that the U.S. has no intention of setting a good example of cooperating with international bodies in the quest against human rights abuses.
 If the U.S. refuses to acknowledge the jurisdiction of the ICC, what is stopping other countries from doing the same?
 While State sovereignty is important in the international legal sphere, prosecuting heinous international crimes is even more vital to the rule of law.